actoron/jadex/docs/mkdocs-ng/docs/tutorials/ac/01 Introduction.md

 The figure above shows the conceptual design of the chat application.
 On different computers, so called 'Chat' components are running, each of which provides a graphical interface to a local user.
 When a user enters a new chat message (e.g. in 'Chat 1'), the message gets forwarded to all chat components in the network (e.g. 'Chat 2' and 'Chat 3).

 We will come back to this design in [05 Provided Services](05 Provided Services), where we put all the pieces together that allow us building an initial working version of this chat application.

+# Prerequisites
+Before you can start with this tutorial, please follow the steps in our [Getting Started](../../getting-started/getting-started/#ide-setup) section to setup your IDE.